 - Design – bold, light, sweet, abstract, vivid, whimsical, funny, romantic, simple, complicated, vintage, cute

 ~ Below is three distinctive designs in my opinion. (click to enlarge images)

 - Cultural – Japanese style design, Chinese style design, Nordic style, French style, English style, Morocco style

 ~ There are also decorative masking tapes which contain and reflect a particular culture.
 Say if you want to make a Chinese New Year card or plan an Oriental themed D.I.Y. wedding, what about including this tape in your design like the image on the left below? (click to enlarge images)

-Do leave a comment if you find this article helpful or if you have more to share.
+Please share if you find this article helpful!
 Thank you for your support!